GCoiffier/miniSQL/README.md

 Given a .g4 file in which the grammar is described, ANTLR automatically generates a lexer, a parser and an empty visitor.
 We then just had to implement the visitor.

-#### IN and NOT IN handling

 ## What remains to be done
-- the whole 'A Better Algebra Engine' part of the project
+- The whole 'A Better Algebra Engine' part of the project
-- optimisation of join
+- Optimisation of join
-- use of iterators on tables instead of loading everything in memory
+- Use of iterators on tables instead of loading everything in memory
-- possibility to output result of a query in a csv file
+- Possibility to output result of a query in a csv file
-- maybe some other fancy things
+- Maybe some other fancy things